 and intermediate_data_table

-This marks the completion of SQL Server to BigQuery connection.
-Now you can seamlessly sync your CSV files into GCP bucket in order to integrate SQL Server to BigQuery and supercharge your analytics to get insights from your SQL Server database.
+This marks the completion of the SQL Server BigQuery connection.
+Now, you can seamlessly sync your CSV files into the GCP bucket in order to integrate SQL Server with BigQuery and supercharge your analytics to get insights from your SQL Server database.

-Limitations of Manual ETL Process to Set Up Microsoft SQL Server to BigQuery Integration
+Limitations of Manual ETL Process to Set Up Microsoft SQL Server BigQuery Integration

 Businesses need to put systems in place that will enable them to gain the insights they need from their data.
 These systems have to be seamless and rapid.
-Using custom ETL scripts to connect MS SQL Server to BigQuery has the following limitations that will affect the reliability and speed of these systems:
+Using custom ETL scripts to connect has limitations that will affect the reliability and speed of these systems:

-- Writing custom code is only ideal if you’re looking to move your data once from Microsoft SQL Server to BigQuery.
+- Writing custom code is only ideal if you’re looking to move your data once from Microsoft SQL Server into BigQuery.

 - Custom ETL code does not scale well with stream and real-time data.
-You will have to write additional code to update your data.
-This is far from ideal.
+You will have to write additional code to update your data, which is not ideal.

 - When there’s a need to transform or encrypt your data, custom ETL code fails as it will require you to add additional processes to your pipeline.

-- Maintaining and managing a running data pipeline such as this will need you to invest heavily in engineering resources.
+- Maintaining and managing a running data pipeline using custom scripts will require you to invest heavily in engineering resources.

 - BigQuery does not ensure data consistency for external data sources, as changes to the data may cause unexpected behavior while a query is running.